sergera/api-search-text/README.md

 #### Get text by key

-    Key is a URL param
+    Key is part of the URL

     key=1
     curl -X GET http://localhost:8080/text/$key

 #### Search texts

-    String to be searched is a URL param
+    String to be searched part of the URL

     Search will occur on title and body